ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   newest report in a batch.
 This defines the boundaries with which the batch interval of each collect request must be aligned.
 (See
   {{batch-parameter-validation}}.)
-* A unique identifier for the VDAF being used for the task.
+* A unique identifier for the VDAF instance used for the task, including the type of measurement associated with the task.

 In addition, in order to facilitate the aggregation and collect protocols, each of the aggregators is configured with following parameters: